Is redeeming rewards for gift cards a good idea?

 Why redeem rewards for gift cards?

-First and foremost, you may be interested in redeeming credit card rewards for gift cards in order to cover a simple gift.
+There are many reasons to redeem rewards for gift cards.
+First, redeeming credit card rewards for gift cards can help you cover a simple gift.
 Once you purchase a gift card using rewards, you can then use it to buy gifts or gift the card itself.
-For example, if you have a sister who loves makeup, a Sephora or Ulta gift card may be a solid birthday present.
-Or if you have a friend with a baby shower coming up, you can buy a Target gift card and use it to purchase the baby gift.
+For example, a Sephora or Ulta gift card may be a solid birthday present if you have a sister who loves makeup.
+Or, if you have a friend having a baby shower, you could buy a Target gift card and use it to purchase the baby gift.

 Do gift cards expire?